Supreme Court of Bangladesh: Controversy

 Former justice AHM Shamsuddin Chowdhury Manik, a judge of the appellate Division of Supreme Court of Bangladesh gained notoriety for number of controversies.In 2003, he accused traffic police officers of contempt of court for not saluting his car while it was passing.
 The then inspector general of police of the Bangladesh Police, Shahudul Haque, issued a rejoinder that said traffic police are under no obligations to salute anyone and they could do so if it was safe.
 The High Court Division bench of Justice M A Matin and Justice Syed Refat Ahmed issued a contempt of court charge against Haque which automatically removed him from the post of Inspector General according to the law.
 The government of Bangladesh secured a presidential pardon that protected Haque's job.
 He was also criticised for his vitriolic attack on various politicians including Speaker and members of the Parliament.

+Furthermore, the Supreme Court of Bangladesh has repeatedly faced criticism for legitimizing authoritarian rule through its treatment of martial law regimes and military tribunals.
+The Constitution’s Fifth and Seventh Amendments, which the court initially allowed to stand for years, retroactively validated military takeovers, suspended constitutional safeguards, and insulated martial-law authorities from judicial review.
+Special Martial Law Tribunals operated with severe due-process deficiencies — including closed-door proceedings, restrictions on appeals, and military officers presiding over civilian trials.
+Later rulings by the court itself acknowledged that these arrangements violated the rule of law, judicial independence, and constitutional supremacy, effectively conceding that the judiciary had long assented to systems enabling political persecution and executive overreach.

+During the 2007–2008 military-backed caretaker government in Bangladesh, the judiciary — including the Supreme Court of Bangladesh — was widely criticized for failing to act as an effective check on executive and military authority despite the regime’s nominally civilian character.
+Courts largely acquiesced to emergency regulations that suspended fundamental rights, expanded detention without trial, curtailed political activity, and enabled sweeping anti-corruption prosecutions widely viewed as politically selective.
+Human Rights Watch documented widespread arbitrary arrests, emergency-rule detentions, weakened judicial independence, and special tribunals that failed to meet international fair-trial standards, while rights groups alleged that habeas corpus and bail decisions were frequently ignored or politically overridden.
+The Asian Human Rights Commission further argued that the judiciary became increasingly ineffective under emergency rule, with military intelligence agencies operating beyond meaningful judicial scrutiny and civilian institutions subordinated to military-backed governance.